cjddmut/Unity-2D-Platformer-Controller/README.md

 **Environment Check Distance** - This is how far out the motor will check for the environment.

+**Minimum Distance From Env** - This is the minimum separation between the motor and surrounding environnment.
+This is used to prevent catching matching edges of box colliders (or tiles).
+Half distance of the Environment Check Distance is probably pretty good.

 ### Movement ###

 **Ground Speed** - Maximum ground speed.